Chrisplus/RootManager/README.md

-# Root Manager under Development Process
+# Root Manager under Development

 This is a lib for android developers to do things as a root user, such as judging whether the device has rooted, try to granted root premission, install app without pop dialog (just like Google Play do), uninstall apps silently, capture screen programmly and so on.